lbreede/keygen/README.md

 ## Description

-A fun excursion in the world of software serial keys and keygens.
+A fun excursion in the world of software product keys and keygens.

 ## Table of Contents